Palos Verdes Peninsula: Reef restoration

 Human caused factors such as pollution and over harvesting have altered urchin-dominated areas.
 Historically, pollution mitigation has been overlooked in artificial reef restoration programs.
 A way to mitigate issues is through assisted recovery and/or passive restoration.
 Experiments that have included pollution mitigation have seen a 100% success rate of achieving cleaner environments within their testing site.
-Heavy metals have been found in Southern California coasts.
-Some of these are lead, zinc, and scientists have also found DDT.
-The highest concentration of DDT in sediments in California have been found off the coast of Palos Verdes.
-98% of sediments tested off the coast of Palos Verdes contained DDT which has contaminated 100% of two fish species.
-These species are the Pacific sanddab and longfin sanddab.
+Heavy metals such as lead and zinc have been found in Southern California coasts, as well as DDT.
+The highest concentration of DDT in sediments in California was found off the coast of Palos Verdes.
+98% of sediments tested off the coast of Palos Verdes contained DDT which has contaminated 100% of two fish species, the Pacific sanddab and longfin sanddab.
 High amounts of nutrients such as phosphorus and nitrate have also been detected in the water.
 These factors have caused fish tissue to decrease between the 1970s and 1980s.
 Due to the high concentration of DDT, commercial fishing is banned off the coast of Palos Verdes.
 Another factor where marine restorations fall short is in accounting for multiple important variables.
 Some examples are nutrients, light, wave exposure, and temporal temperatures.

 Another stressor that reefs and other marine ecosystems face are human population increases.
 Population increased in California's coast during the 1900s.
 It went from 200 thousand people in Southern California in 1900 to over 17 million in 1998.
 Palos Verdes has been identified as a hot spot for sewage found in sediments.
 Invertebrates, plankton, and several species have bioaccumulated increasing amounts of chlorinated hydrocarbons as they approach Palos Verdes.
 When there are high levels of pollution, fish diseases such as tumors and fin erosion levels also increase.